-- Obligations of the United States or its agencies and instrumentalities - Direct obligations of the state of Texas or its agencies and instrumentalities - Obligations of states, agencies, counties, cities, and other political subdivisions of any state rated as to investment quality by a nationally recognized rating firm not less than A or its equivalent with a remaining name, type and description of the security; safekeeping receipt number; par value; current market value; maturity date; and Moody's or Standard & Poor's rating (both if available).
+- Obligations of the United States or its agencies and instrumentalities - Direct obligations of the state of Texas or its agencies and instrumentalities - Obligations of states, agencies, counties, cities, and other political subdivisions of any state rated as to investment quality by a nationally recognized rating firm not less than A or its equivalent with a remaining maturity of twenty (20) years or less - b.
+Collateral Substitution name, type and description of the security; safekeeping receipt number; par value; current market value; maturity date; and Moody's or Standard & Poor's rating (both if available).